hhn-0210/bike-share-dashboard/README.md

 If the price in 2022 was $4.99, a 10% increase would make the new price $5.49 and a 15% increase would make it $5.74

 ### Recommended strategy:
-Market analysis: Conduct further market research to understand customer satisfaction, potential competitive changes, overall economic environment.
+__Market analysis__: Conduct further market research to understand customer satisfaction, potential competitive changes, overall economic environment.
 This can guide weather leaning towards lower or higher end of suggested price increase.
-Segmented pricing strategy: Consider different pricing for casual vs registered users, as they might have different price sensitivity.
+__Segmented pricing strategy__: Consider different pricing for casual vs registered users, as they might have different price sensitivity.
-Monitor and adjust: implement new prices but be ready based on immediate feedback and sales data.
+__Monitor and adjust__: implement new prices but be ready based on immediate feedback and sales data.
 Monitor closely will allow you to fine tune your pricing startegy without committing fully to a price that might turn out too high.